sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 #### 1.2: Create the Standalone Installation Tar File

-Use the command below to generate the `sen-installation-files.tar.gz` installation file which includes a build of EMT-µOS and all required components for preparing a bootable USB device.
+Use the command below to generate the `standalone-installation-files.tar.gz` installation file which includes a build of EMT-µOS and all required components for preparing a bootable USB device.
 The file will be located  in the `$(pwd)/installation-scripts/out` directory.

 ```bash
 sudo make build
 ```

-##### 1.4.1: Include Edge Microvisor Toolkit (µOS) Build

-A minimal build of the Edge Microvisor Toolkit OS has been introduced to replace the HookOS.
-For more information on this system, refer to this [article](./get-started-guide/installation-with-emt-tink).

 #### 1.5:  Prepare the USB Drive